-Combined indicator SCNs: VNCEU = .75\VNCEUELI + .25\VNCEUACC Combined indicator TCNs: VNCTCN = .75\VNCTCNELI + .25\VNCTCNACC Overall combined indicator: VNC= .33\VNCEU + .67\VNCTCN We give more weight to TCNs, because EU citizens are mainly enfranchised due to EU law (at least on the local level) and therefore this variation is less affected by the national regime.
+Combined indicator SCNs: VNCEU = .75VNCEUELI + .25VNCEUACC

+Combined indicator TCNs: VNCTCN = .75VNCTCNELI + .25VNCTCNACC

+Overall combined indicator: VNC= .33VNCEU + .67VNCTCN

+We give more weight to TCNs, because EU citizens are mainly enfranchised due to EU law (at least at the local level) and therefore this variation is less affected by the national regime.

-The coding schemes for voting rights of non-citizen residents in EP elections deviate from the ones applied to all other levels of elections, as our measurements only cover the sub-category of SCNs, excluding TCNs.
-Among EU countries, only the UK and Portugal enfranchises selected TCNs for EP elections.
-The aggregation schemes are analogous, but of course the last step of aggregation is left out, since we only cover SCNs.
+The coding schemes for voting rights of non-citizen residents in EP elections deviate from the ones applied to all other levels of elections, as our measurements only cover the sub-category of SCNs.
+The aggregation schemes are analogous, but of course the last step of aggregation (which is to combine SCNs and TCNs) is left out.

-5. 5.
-Coding rules for CANLAW indicators
+5. Coding rules for CANLAW indicators